liaminventions/kindle-transfer/README.md

-# acsm-to-kindle
+# kindle-transfer
-a simple GUI script to quickly send an ACSM Ebook to a Kindle through email.
+a simple GUI script to quickly send any type of ebook to a Kindle through email.

-I made this script because I found it very difficult to read ebooks from the library on my kindle...
+I made this script because I found it very difficult to read ebooks from the library...

+also technically `calibre` does this, but this is just that with nothing else.

 ## Example